7 Mg Nicotine Patch Is Equal To How Many Cigarettes

 Trends and Latest Developments

 E-Cigarettes for Smoking Cessation: While e-cigarettes are not officially approved as a smoking cessation aid in many countries, some smokers have found them helpful in quitting smoking.
 E-cigarettes deliver nicotine in a vapor form, without the harmful chemicals found in cigarettes.
-However, the long-term safety of e-cigarettes is still uncertain, and they are not recommended for use by non-smokers or young people.
+Still, the long-term safety of e-cigarettes is still uncertain, and they are not recommended for use by non-smokers or young people.

 Data on NRT Effectiveness: Recent studies have provided valuable data on the effectiveness of NRT in helping smokers quit.
 A meta-analysis of multiple studies found that NRT increases the odds of quitting smoking by 50-60% compared to placebo.
 The effectiveness of NRT can be further enhanced when combined with behavioral support, such as counseling or support groups.